JDRanpariya/scrapingo/README.md

 # scrapingo
-let's make exceptional web crawler/scraper framework to create datasets for ai but not limited to that
+Let's make exceptional web crawler/scraper framework to create datasets for ai but not limited to that

 # Features